 However, opinions on the subject are divided.
 Some see the elderly and sick at a disadvantage.
 Kai Vogel, Head of the Health and Care Team at the Federation of German Consumer Organisations, rejects such offers on principle: "According to the current principle, the young and healthy finance the old and sick.
 But as soon as health insurers have enough data to calculate the individual risk in each case, this basic principle is dissolved.
 Those who are sick or weak should not be punished for it."

-In the future, it could happen, for example, that you will no longer be able to get certain insurance policies because of your health data or that you will have to pay higher premiums if you are not health tracked.
+Lawyer and data protection expert René Leimnitz explains in an interview with ISPO.com that it could happen in the future, for example, that you will not be able to get certain insurances because of your health data or that you will have to pay higher premiums if you are not tracked.
+Therefore, according to Leimnitz, it is important that companies remain transparent in this respect and show the users of wearables which data is recorded and what it is used for.

 Despite concerns about data protection, wearables also offer great potential.
 It has long been obvious that the technology will open up many new areas of application in the future.
 Especially in the medical field there are many development opportunities.
 Sensors can detect diseases at an early stage and support medical care.